 - Have been an active APEG member i.e. involved in APEG committees/council

 - Nominated by 2 financial APEG members.
-Nomination include a letter of endorsement, outlining the suitability of the nominee for the medal should accompany each nomination and a recent nominee CV.
+Nomination must include a letter of endorsement, outlining the suitability of the nominee for the medal should accompany each nomination and a recent nominee CV.

 - Self-nominations are not accepted